micronDLA/SDK/docs/PythonAPI.md

 ******
 ## GetResult

 Get an output from a buffer.
-If the blocking blocking was set then it will wait for Micron DLA hardware.
+If the blocking flag was set then it will wait for Micron DLA hardware.

 ***Parameters:***